batdowg/cbs/README.md

 Badge images are served from `/badges/<slug>.webp` via Caddy from `/srv/badges` (local `./site/badges`).
 “Foundations” maps to `foundations.webp`.

+## Certificate templates

+Certificate PDFs live in `app/assets/` in the repo and must be copied to `data/cert-assets/` on the host.
+Docker Compose bind-mounts that directory into the container at `/app/app/assets`, so keep it backed up and re-seed it from `app/assets/` when provisioning a fresh environment (e.g. `cp -a app/assets/. data/cert-assets/`).

 ## Mail setup

 Environment variables: